AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-neuroblastoma-04/exploratory-notebooks/README.md

 This directory contains exploratory notebooks that are not specifically run in the analysis pipeline.

+* `singler-results.Rmd` explores SingleR annotation results and compares them to consensus cell types

+## `singler-testing`

+This directory contains notebooks and scripts from exploratory analyses planning how to run `SingleR`.

 * `reference-aggregation.Rmd` is a template notebook that performs a cursory comparison of SingleR inferences made with an aggregated vs non-aggregated reference for a given library, as well as a brief comparison to consensus cell types
   * Rendered notebooks are stored in `reference-aggregation_htmls` and were generated with the script `generate_reference-aggregation.sh`
 * `separate-tumor.Rmd` is a template notebook that performs a cursory comparison of SingleR inferences made with an (aggregated) reference that considers either a single `Neuroendocrine` category or two categories `Neuroendocrine` and `Neuroendocrine-tumor` where the latter contains cells in the NBAtlas "tumor zoom"